 Net-Zero Hero: George Cofer

 Meet George Cofer, Executive Director of the Hill Country Conservancy.
 George contributes to Austin's Net-Zero goal in several ways, including being a bike commuter.
 George no longer owns a car and uses his bike as his primary source of transportation.
-We spoke with George on how he did it, what his toughest challenges have been, and what advice he has for others looking to live Net-Zero.
-Read more below.
+We spoke with George about how he achieved it, what his toughest challenges have been, and what advice he has for others.

 What inspired you to take action?